YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 These two issues are often mixed together in the patient’s mind.
 A patient may keep many transplanted hairs but shed native hairs around them.
 Another patient may shed transplanted shafts while the surrounding native hair remains stable.
 The visual result can look similar, but the meaning is different.

-From a surgical point of view, this distinction matters.
+In surgical terms, this distinction matters.
 If the recipient area had weak native hair before surgery, the patient may see more temporary thinning even when the grafts are safe.
 If the hair loss pattern is still active, medication and long-term planning become part of the result, not a side topic.

 Could retained hairs mean the grafts are dead?

 Retained hairs alone do not mean the grafts are dead.
 A dead graft is not diagnosed because a short hair stayed in place.
 The concern is different.
-I worry when there is trauma, infection, necrosis, strong worsening pain, pus, black tissue, repeated picking, or clear loss of grafts during the vulnerable early days.
+Take it seriously when there are infection warning signs, necrosis, strong worsening pain, pus, black tissue, repeated picking, or clear loss of grafts during the vulnerable early days.

 Patients often see tiny hairs in scabs or in the sink and become afraid that the graft was pulled out.
-After the early graft anchoring period, most of what patients see is the hair shaft, not the living follicle.
-The page on lost grafts after scabs explains this difference in more detail.
+After the early graft anchoring period, most of what patients see is the hair shaft, not the living follicle, including when the hairline looks thinner after the first wash.
+Lost grafts after scabs separates the visible hair shaft from the living follicle in more detail.

-If the scalp is clean, calm, and healing normally, retained hairs are usually not a danger sign.
+If the scalp is clean, closed, and healing normally, retained hairs are usually not a danger sign.
 They are simply part of the visible recovery pattern.
-The patient should keep washing correctly, avoid scratching, and avoid aggressive rubbing because good healing still matters even when the mirror looks reassuring.
+Keep washing correctly, avoid scratching, and avoid aggressive rubbing because good healing still matters even when the mirror looks reassuring.

 I also tell patients not to test the hairs.
 Pulling, rubbing, or trying to see whether a hair is alive gives no useful information and can create irritation.
 A transplant result is not tested with the fingernails.
 It is evaluated with time, photos, and medical review when something looks abnormal.